legendarycode3/library-management-smart-contract/README.md

 The system demonstrates how blockchain technology can be used for digital record management, ownership control, transparency, and event-driven tracking in a decentralized environment. </br>

 Main Objective: </br>
-The primary goal of this smart contract is to:
+The primary goal of this smart contract is to: </br>
+* Store library

 ## 📌 Features